-The discrepancy between both 2008 and 2010 may be due to many different reasons.
-In 2009 there were engine troubles though how that may have effected the biodiesel usage would depend on what kind of trouble it was.
-They may have also been much more efficient than in both traveling fro place to place and electronic use.
+The discrepancy between 2009 and both 2008 and 2010 may be due to many different reasons.
+In 2009 there were unspecified engine troubles although how that may have effected the biodiesel usage would depend on what kind of trouble it was.
+They may have also been much more efficient than we in both traveling from place to place and electronic use.
 Compared to 2008 we may have had more windy days where we didn’t have to use the generator to power the motors.
-We also had few days chasing whales us to fight strong currents.
-We on some days we would have to motor everywhere because we didn’t have any wind while others we only had to run the generator to motor back into harbors.
+We also had a few days when chasing whales required us to fight strong currents.
+We experienced a variety of weather conditions; on some days we would have to motor everywhere because we didn’t have any wind while others we only had to run the generator to motor back into harbors.
 We had a tendency to leave the inverter on and our electronics plugged in using electricity passively.

 The amount of biodiesel used for the house bank vs. propulsion follows the same trend as overall usage between 2010 and 2009.
 Overall 2010 used more gallons of biodiesel for both the house bank and propulsion.
 Propulsion, however, uses a much larger percent (71%) of the total biodiesel use than the house bank (29%).

-Some ways biodiesel are only plug in electronics when they run out of battery and to use the sail as much as possible and fight currents.
+Some ways to reduce biodiesel use are to only plug in electronics when they run out of battery and to use the sail as much as possible and avoid fighting currents.

-One of the biggest concerns not only on the Gato Verde but is the environment.
-The sinks in the Gato Verde drain directly into the ocean meaning anything we pored down them up wherever we , be in Haro Strait or Westcott Bay.
+One of the biggest concerns not only on the Gato Verde but for global sustainability in general is human pollution of the environment.
+The sinks in the Gato Verde drain directly into the ocean meaning anything we poured down them ended up wherever we were, be it in Haro Strait or Westcott Bay.

 We use soap every day to wash our dishes and hands.
 Soap, by its nature, is full of surfactants.
 Surfactants are molecules made up of a hydrophilic (water liking) tail and hydrophobic (disliking water) head.
-These molecules, in certain concentrations in an aqueous solution will surround lipids on all sides creating a ‘bubble’ of oil separated from water called a micelle.
+These molecules, in certain concentrations in an aqueous solution, will surround lipids on all sides creating a ‘bubble’ of oil separated from water called a micelle.
 This allows ‘grease’ to be broken up and washed down the drain.
-Anionic surfactants are some of the more wildly used surfactants in soaps and detergents Joy soap uses Anionic surfactants.

-One of the major problems with surfactants is biodegradation not mineralization, the molecule is broken down into stable inorganic forms of nitrogen, carbon, phosphorous etc. when the molecule is broken into other organic compounds (Sales et al. 1999).
+Anionic surfactants are some of the more wildly used surfactants in common soaps and detergents such as Joy.
+One of the major problems with surfactants is biodegradation (not mineralization, when the molecule is broken down into stable inorganic forms of nitrogen, carbon, phosphorous etc.) when the molecule is broken into other organic compounds (Sales et al. 1999).
 It has been shown that the anionic surfactant sodium linear alkylbenzene sulphonate (LAS) doesn’t break down well in cold saltwater conditions.
 After 21 days there was only 36% degradation at temperatures of 10°C and even lower percent of 4.2 at 5°C. This is particularly problematic in areas where these temperatures coincide with the reproductive cycle of various marine organisms, as their young are especially susceptible to negative effects from contact with surfactants (Sales et al. 1999).

 Anionic surfactants, in certain concentrations, are very lethal to many aquatic organisms, saltwater organisms even more so (Van De Plassche et al. 1999).
-Various anionic such as linear alkyl benzene sulfonate, alcohol ethoxylates, alcohol ethoxylated sulfates have a 50 percent mortality rate various marine organisms in concentrations higher than dissolved levels ranging from 0.042-3.7 mg/L depending on the anionic surfactant.
-While a lot of soap would be needed to reach these concentrations in a body of water like a bay, the accumulative effects of many boats .
+Various anionic surfactants such as linear alkyl benzene sulfonate, alcohol ethoxylates, and alcohol ethoxylated sulfates have resulted in a 50 percent mortality rate for various marine organisms in concentrations higher than dissolved levels ranging from 0.042-3.7 mg/L depending on the anionic surfactant.
+While a lot of soap would be needed to reach these concentrations in a body of water like a bay, the accumulative effects of many boats might be significant.